Skip to content

 Quinoa Protein Salad in a Deruta serving dish

-What I love about this salad is flavor, for sure, but also that it’s the kind of satisfying that carries you for a good many hours after.
-I’ve looked so closely at the salad that no doubt my seatmates have thought either I’m very picky, or looking for something that shouldn’t be there.
-But no, it’s the ingredients I’m taking note of: quinoa, red lentils, kidney beans, red onion, cilantro, edamame, brown rice.
+The “it factors” about this salad are flavor and texture, but also: you get the kind of satisfied feeling that carries you for a good many hours after eating.
+My recipe is inspired by a version of the salad that I tasted in the Detroit Metro Airport (why do we always get so hungry the moment we leave on travel?!).
+I’ve looked so closely at the salad that my seatmates have probably thought either that eater is very picky, or looking for something that shouldn’t be there.
+But no, it’s the ingredients I’m studying: quinoa, red lentils, kidney beans, red onion, cilantro, edamame, brown rice.
 The vinaigrette is citrusy.

-I started making the Protein Salad at home frequently a couple of summers ago.
-Need a lunch that’ll get you through all afternoon and curb overeating at dinner?
-You’ve found it.
+Need a lunch that’ll get you through the whole afternoon and curb overeating at dinner?
+You’ve found it!
 Want to protein-up a pizza dinner that shouts carb-carb-carb at every corner of the plate and cup?
-Bang: Protein Salad.
+Bang: Quinoa Salad.

 Quinoa salad with all of the ingredients in a Deruta dish